-4.4.2 Component Declaration Static Semantics
+4.4.2 Static Semantics of Component Declaration

 If the type-specifier of the component declaration denotes a built-in type (RealType, IntegerType, etc.), the flattened or instantiated component has the same type.

 A class defined with partial in the class-prefixes is called a partial class.
 Such a class is allowed to be incomplete, and cannot be instantiated in a simulation model; useful, e.g., as a base class.